We are a lead local flood authority and coastal protection authority.

 Other responsible agencies

-Lower Medway Internal Drainage Board and North Kent Marshes Internal Drainage Board are Public Bodies who have the permission to do works to watercourses in their boundary except main rivers.
+The Upper Medway Internal Drainage Board, Lower Medway Internal Drainage Board and North Kent Marshes Internal Drainage Board are public bodies.
+They have permissive powers to carry out works to watercourses within their own boundaries except main rivers.

 The Environment Agency is responsible for: